DNA Ternary Full Adder: Results

 The CB mechanism can be expressed via the following reactions:

-Specifically, $GATE1_{ij}$ is a stable structure formed through base pairing in the $a_{i}$, $t_b$, and $b_{j}$ domains, while the toehold sites $t_{a}^*$ and $c^*$ remain exposed.
-The $inputA_{i}$ strand contains the toehold $t_a$ and the long domain $a_{i}$.
-The toehold $t_a$ of $inputA_{i}$ initiates an SDR by pairing with the $t_a^*$ site on $GATE1_{ij}$ and continues base pairing until the strand incorporating $c^*$, $a_{i}$, and $t_b$ is displaced (The short domain $t_b$ will break free because the two longer domains $c^*$ and $a_i$ are in a free state).
+Specifically, GATE1$_{ij}$ is a stable structure formed through base pairing in the $a_{i}$, $t_b$, and $b_{j}$ domains, while the toehold sites $t_{a}^*$ and $c^*$ remain exposed.
+The inputA$_{i}$ strand contains the toehold $t_a$ and the long domain $a_{i}$.
+The toehold $t_a$ of inputA$_{i}$ initiates a TMSD by pairing with the $t_a^*$ site on GATE1$_{ij}$ and continues base pairing until the strand incorporating $c^*$, $a_{i}$, and $t_b$ is displaced (The short domain $t_b$ will break free because the two longer domains $c^*$ and $a_i$ are in a free state).
 As a result, the $t_b^*$ site becomes exposed.
-Since $inputB_{j}$ contains the toehold $t_b$ and the long domain $b_{j}$, it undergoes a similar SDR by pairing with the $t_b^*$ site, thus displacing the fluorescently labeled single strand $b_{j}$.
+Since inputB$_{j}$ contains the toehold $t_b$ and the long domain $b_{j}$, it undergoes a similar TMSD by pairing with the $t_b^*$ site, thus displacing the fluorescently labeled single strand $b_{j}$.
 This indicates the generation of SUM1.
 This process is described by Equation \ref{equa-1} and illustrated in Figure \ref{figure1}.